jd-d/rotki/PIPELINE.md

 - `Codex CLI (local workspace)` runs inside this checkout and is used for day-to-day development, builds, local tests, and actually launching rotki.
 It can read uncommitted files such as this pipeline.
 - `ChatGPT/GitHub sandbox` operates on temporary branches fetched from GitHub and is only used for code edits and automated tests.
 It never sees untracked files or your local environment.

 > **Note:** keep this document free of secrets or credentials.
 Treat it as shared operational guidance that both environments may rely on.
+High-level mod objectives live in `TODO.md`.

 ---